Yashika-0431/Library-Management-Project/README.md

 - Maven project with dependencies managed via `pom.xml`
 - Feature files (`*.feature`) written in **Gherkin syntax**
 - Test execution handled using `testng.xml` and `TestRunner.java`
-- Web interactions implemented with direct locators (no PageFactory)
+- Web interactions implemented with PageFactory
 - Input data is hardcoded for each test scenario
 - Logs and reports generated via hooks and configured reporters